aGotelli/Projet1/README.md

         //  Function creating a marker accordingly with the active sensor visualization_msgs::Marker PlaceMarker(const Pose2D& point, const COLOR& markerColor, const std::string side, const int index);

-  It contains everything is needed to convert from quaternion to Euler angles and vice versa.
+  It also contains everything is needed to convert from quaternion to Euler angles and vice versa.
 In others words, the aim of this file is to group all the elements that do not belong to any "concept" but that are still important for the simulation.